octo-woapi/cookbook/recipes/Api-versioning.md

 ### Conclusion

-There exist other methods to version your api, such as Http header exchange or query parameter versioning...
+There exist other ways to version your Api such as : Http header or query parameter versioning...
-But since the version of an API is an essential information, we recommend you to show it in the URI rather than in the HTTP header for example, it is straightforward approach and you don't have to deal with the complexity of handling the headers.
+But since the version of an API is essential information, we recommend you to show it in the URI rather than in the HTTP header, it is straightforward and more simple (you don't have to deal with the complexity of handling the headers).